iago-mendes/stemguy-posts/2020-12-06-how-do-black-holes-work.md

+---
+	description: Nowadays, everyone has heard of the term "black hole", but I am sure that most people do not know the great amount of knowledge humanity has acquired recently.
+In this post, I talk about black holes – origins, structure, and behavior – and future topics of study regarding this subject.
+---

 We live in exciting times for talking about black holes; in a short period of time, humanity has detected the collision of a binary system (proving the existence of gravitational waves), taken the first direct image of a black hole, and proven that the center of our galaxy is one of those objects.
 If you are excited about this subject – like me – you may have seen this term being used very often recently.

 In this context, it is possible that "black hole" has become something mundane for most of us, who take for granted the knowledge we currently have about such an interesting object.
 In this post, I talk about some topics regarding black holes, in an attempt to exclude the mundanity of this expression.